LukeShu/leaguer/docs/ProductBacklog.md

       stored so that I can have the same profile throughout many tournaments.
  - Essential non-functional requirements
+    - As a host, player, or spectator I would like the Project Leaguer interface to be simple and easy to use.
+    - As a host, player, or spectator I would like the Project Leaguer server to be secure and to operate quickly.
  - Non-essential functional requirements
     - As a host, I would like to be able to send public alerts to players and spectators.